UWM-Libraries/GeoDiscovery-Documentation/docs/deploy.md

 {: .note }
 > This last section needs more details on the capistrano deploy process.

+{: .note }
+> OpenGeoMetadata files stored in /tmp/opengeometadata are not moved over to the new release as part of the deploy process.

 {: .warning }
 > Will likely break on first run for new servers and users.